PeaceStephen/MATLAB-as-a-calculator/README.md

 YEAR SEC  CALCULATION:
-year_sec is defined as the number of seconds in a year To get the year_sec in a year, we have:
+year_sec is defined as the number of seconds in a year get the year_sec in a year, we have:
 365 days in a year
 24 hours in a day
 60 minutes per hour